OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:7

-Then David lived in the stronghold;
+Then David resided in the stronghold;

 > therefore it was called the city of David.